ScottQuinn144/project_three_resubmit/README.md

 ## **Bugs**
 - From my original submission (This is a resubmission) I didnt have the correct data validation of the user input for their name.
 I have addressed this with isalpha() to check that the input is the correct type.

 - From my original work (This is a resubmission) I didnt validate the input when the game asked the user if they wish to play again.
-Any input other that 'y' was accepted as a no. No with data validation I have corrected this issue.
+Any input other that 'y' was accepted as a no. With a simple if statement I have corrected this issue with user feedback.

 - I found that when writting the while loop, it would change all indexes in my gameboard array to a 'strike' value.
 I altered my while loop to address this issue I have presented below: